It might seem too simple to be true but the easiest way to improve your work out is to change it.

 Add amino acids during your workout.
 Microscopic fibres in muscles tear during a workout and amino acids provide both energy for training and aids the repair process.
 Start with BCAAs, which not only enhance lean muscle growth but also boost energy levels, delay muscular fatigue and stimulate fat loss.
 Most studies point towards favourable results in regards to supplementation with BCAAs, indicating significant increases in exercise efficiency due to heightened levels or aerobic and anaerobic capacity.2

 4. Start with what you hate the most

-Everyone has an exercise they dislike doing and will skip if given the out.
+Everyone has an exercise they dislike doing.
 By beginning your workout with the one you most hate, you’re sure to complete it plus you’ll have more energy to devote to it.
 This can result in strengthening those muscles and making it easier next time.

 5. Pump and thump